 - Click this link to visit our events search page

 - Type “Mega Training Weekend” into the “Search for a word” field

 - Click the orange “Search” button

 - If there are no results, there are no courses currently open for registration

 Basic Adult Leader Orientation (BALOO)

-Find out what you need to know as a Cub Scout adult leader or parent who will go on Cub Scout Den or Pack outdoor events, including pack camping overnighters and Webelos Den overnight camping.
-While you can take this course for free online through My.Scouting.org (learn more here), taking the course at MEGA Training gives you the added bonus of being able to ask questions and get first-hand experience from a fellow volunteer who has been in your shoes.
+This course teaches you what you need to know as a Cub Scout adult leader or parent who will go on Cub Scout Den or Pack outdoor events, including pack camping overnighters and Webelos Den overnight camping.
+While you can take this course for free online through My.Scouting.org, taking the course at MEGA Training gives you the added bonus of being able to ask questions and get first-hand experience from a fellow volunteer who has been in your shoes.